Kong/docs.konghq.com/app/_src/mesh/features/signed-images.md

 ### Prerequisites

-For both examples, you need to:
+For the example, you need to:

 1. Ensure `cosign` is installed.